naonaorange/BlueTropicalFish/README.md

 # BlueTropicalFish

-BlueTropicalFish is a debug tools about Bluetooth Low Energy.
+BlueTropicalFish is a debug tool about Bluetooth Low Energy.
 You can see adverting device.

 # Install